tpenguinltg/cthulhu/CONTRIBUTING.md

 3. If it is a bit of a stretch to get from the clue to the next step (this is subjective), add a small hint in a `HINT` file.
 4. If your level requires use of anything other than file contents (e.g. commits, logs, etc.), create level branches.
+The log and commits of the level master should not be significant.
    - The branch name should be `xxxxxxx/yyyyyyy`, where `xxxxxxx` is the level code and `yyyyyyy` is the name of the branch, which can be anything.